 1) MINOR/MAINTENANCE ISSUES - Primarily comprised of small cosmetic items and simple handyman or do-it-yourself maintenance items.
 These observations are more informational in nature and represent more of a future to-do list rather than something you might use as a negotiation or seller-repair item.
 A summary report can be created should you choose to view a report without these minor items or informational data.

 2) MODERATE RECOMMENDATIONS - Most items typically fall into this category.
 These observations may require a qualified contractor to evaluate further and repair or replace but the cost is somewhat reasonable.

 3) SIGNIFICANT AND/OR SAFETY CONCERNS - This category is composed of immediate safety concerns or items that could represent a significant expense to repair/replace.

 Summit Home Inspection, LLC recommends ALL listed deficiencies and recommendations be fully evaluated and inspected by a licensed and qualified contractor PRIOR to the expiration of the inspection contingency period.
 Failure to have systems or components fully inspected and evaluated may result in the client's responsibility for all unexpected repair costs.

-We wish to remind you that every property requires a certain amount of ongoing maintenance: Drains sometimes clog, gutters, downspouts and the grading around the property must be properly maintained to help prevent water intrusion in to the basement or crawlspace; roofs, furnaces, air conditioners and other components require regular maintenance and inspection.
+We wish to remind you, that every property will require a certain amount of ongoing maintenance: Drains can clog, hardware fails, systems age and become less efficient or inoperable; gutters, downspouts & grading around the property must be properly maintained to help prevent water intrusion in to the basement or crawlspace; roofs, furnaces, air conditioners and other components require regular maintenance and inspections.
 This property will be no exception and we strongly suggest that you both expect and budget for regular maintenance/repairs.
-For additional maintenance information, please refer to your Home Maintenance Manual provided to you at your home inspection.
+For additional maintenance information, please refer to your "Now That You've Had A Home Inspection" manual provided to you at your home inspection.